The Battle of the Tuition Bulge

 First, some bad news: college is ridiculously expensive.
 Right now the all-in price for tuition, room and board at state universities averages about $23,000 per year, and the average price for a private four-year college is about $45,000 a year.
 But those costs will keep going up.
 In fact, you can expect these costs to rise about 1.1% faster than inflation.
-However, we take that into consideration with Path.
+However, we take that into consideration with our advice engine, Path.
 Our projected rate of inflation changes daily (see this post about inflation forecasts).
 For example, today (the date of this post) the inflation forecast is 2.1%.
 With our +1.1% consideration for college, that results in a 3.2% projected inflation on future college costs.
 That means your total future costs could be about 76% higher than today by the time your newborn child turns 18!

 Okay, now for some good news: it’s possible to build a remarkably big college fund – tax free – if you start early.
 Even modest monthly contributions to a 529 college savings account will add up to a lot over the years.
 Setting aside just $200 a month — assuming a return of 4% annually — over the course of your child’s life can yield $63,600 by the time she turns 18.
 This is the power of compounded returns.
 However, the rising costs of college still leave a lot for you to cover out-of-pocket.
 Thus, putting away more every month will enable you to keep closing the gap — but that can still feel daunting.

 The even better news is that the actual out-of-pocket costs of college are much lower than the exorbitant sticker prices suggest, thanks in large part to available financial aid.
 It’s true that the cost of tuition today can run north of $50,000, and will only continue to increase substantially in the coming years.
 However, financial aid — meaning grants and scholarships, not student loans — has climbed even faster than tuition over the past 20 years.
 There are now more pools of money available to everyone, not just students from low-income families.